MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/quickstarts/sdk/spell-check-client-library-csharp.md

 ms.author: scottwhi
 ---

-# Quickstart: Check spelling with the Bing Spell Check SDK for C#
+# Quickstart: Check spelling with Bing Spell Check SDK for C#

-Use this quickstart to begin spell checking with the Bing Spell Check SDK for C#.
+Use this quickstart to begin spell checking with Bing Spell Check SDK for C#.
 While Bing Spell Check has a REST API compatible with most programming languages, the SDK provides an easy way to integrate the service into your applications.
 The source code for this sample can be found on [GitHub](https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples/tree/master/samples/SpellCheck).

 ## Application dependencies